CadWorks-Software-Oy-Ltd/vclibs-bad-image-fix/README.md

 A script that guides the user to fix VcLibs "Bad Image" errors in Windows 11.

-> **:warning: The script elevates itself to TrustedInstaller, which can be used to create serious damage to your system.
+> **:warning: The script elevates PowerShell to TrustedInstaller, which can be used to create serious damage to your system.
 Use with caution!**

 ## What?